-Awards bestowed upon the team's films include 135 Academy Award nominations (109 at Sony Pictures Classics) including six for Best Picture (Amour, Midnight in Paris, An Education, Capote, Howard's End, Crouching Tiger Hidden Dragon) and 31 Academy Award winners (27 at Sony Pictures Classics) including Best Actor (Philip Seymour Hoffman, Capote), Best Actress (Emma Thompson, Howards End), Best Supporting Actress (Marcia Gay Harden, Pollock), Best Original Screenplay (Woody Allen, Midnight In Paris; Pedro Almodóvar, Talk to Her), and Best Documentary Feature (Inside Job, The Fog of War, A Day in September, Anne Frank Remembered).
-Other major Oscar nominations include Best Actress (Emmanuelle Riva, Amour; Helen Mirren, The Last Station; Carey Mulligan, An Education; Anne Hathaway, Rachel Getting Married; Melissa Leo, Frozen River; Penelope Cruz, Volver; Annette Bening, Being Julia; Fernanda Montenegro, Central Station; Julie Christie, Afterglow; Catherine Deneuve, Indochine; Isabelle Adjani, Camille Claudel*), Best Actor (Ed Harris, Pollock; Sean Penn, Sweet and Lowdown; Gerard Depardieu, Cyrano de Bergerac*).
-Twelve of their films have won the Best Foreign Language Film Academy Award (Babette's Feast*, Indochine, Belle Epoque, Burnt by the Sun, Character, All About My Mother, Crouching Tiger Hidden Dragon, The Lives of Others, The Counterfeiters, The Secret in Their Eyes, In a Better World, A Separation).
+Awards bestowed upon the team's films include 169 Academy Award nominations (143 at Sony Pictures Classics) including eight for Best Picture (Call Me By Your Name, Whiplash, Amour, Midnight in Paris, An Education, Capote, Howards End, Crouching Tiger Hidden Dragon) and 39 Academy Award winners (35 at Sony Pictures Classics) including Best Actor (Philip Seymour Hoffman, Capote), Best Actress (Julianne Moore, Still Alice, Cate Blanchett, Blue Jasmine, Emma Thompson, Howards End), Best Supporting Actress (Marcia Gay Harden, Pollock), Best Supporting Actor (J.K.
+Simmons, Whiplash), Best Original Screenplay (Woody Allen, Midnight In Paris; Pedro Almodóvar, Talk to Her), Best Adapted Screenplay (James Ivory, Call Me By Your Name, Ruth Prawer Jhabvala, Howards End), and Best Documentary Feature (Searching for Sugar Man, Inside Job, The Fog of War, A Day in September, Anne Frank Remembered).
+Other major Oscar nominations include Best Actress (Emmanuelle Riva, Amour; Helen Mirren, The Last Station; Carey Mulligan, An Education; Anne Hathaway, Rachel Getting Married; Melissa Leo, Frozen River; Penelope Cruz, Volver; Annette Bening, Being Julia; Fernanda Montenegro, Central Station; Julie Christie, Afterglow; Catherine Deneuve, Indochine; Isabelle Adjani, Camille Claudel*), Best Actor (Steve Carell, Foxcatcher, Ed Harris, Pollock; Sean Penn, Sweet and Lowdown; Gerard Depardieu, Cyrano de Bergerac*).
+Fifteen of their films have won the Best Foreign Language Film Academy Award (Babette's Feast*, Indochine, Belle Epoque, Burnt by the Sun, Character, All About My Mother, Crouching Tiger Hidden Dragon, The Lives of Others, The Counterfeiters, The Secret in Their Eyes, In a Better World, A Separation, Amour, Son of Saul, A Fantastic Woman).
 Twelve of their titles have been the Opening Night Presentation at the New York Film Festival (eight at Sony Pictures Classics).

 Honors bestowed on Barker and Bernard include the annual Honors Award from the Director’s Guild of America, The Chevalier Order of Arts and Letters from France’s Minister of Culture, The Gotham Industry Lifetime Achievement Award from the IFP (Independent Feature Project), the FINDIE Award at the IFP/West Spirit Awards, the GLAAD Media Award, and a retrospective at the George Eastman House in Rochester, New York.
 At the Sony Global Management Assembly, Sony Pictures Classics received the distinguished Special Recognition Award two years in a row for their continued success and achievement.